Ensure your online account is up to date in case of postal disruption. Update your account here.

 - Transportation to and/or from your disabled vehicle.
 CAA can help make arrangements for you, at your own expense.

-- Collision towing, where the policy of an insurance company owned by a provincial Crown Corporation operating exclusively within a province, pre-empts CAA service.
+- Collision towing, where the policy of an insurance company pre-empts CAA service.

-- Impound and storage fees due and related towing costs because of infractions of local ordinances or laws.
-The CAA membership does not cover towing out of an impound yard.
+- The CAA membership does not cover towing out of an impound yard impound fees, storage fees, and related towing costs because of infractions of local ordinances or laws are not covered The CAA membership does not cover towing out of an impound yard.

 - A CAA membership does not cover towing a vehicle in or out of storage, in or out of a garage bay, or from one location on your property to another.
-We will also not provide other services on a vehicle in storage.
+We will not provide service on a vehicle in storage.

 - Extra kilometer charges.
 Towing exceeding membership coverage is at the member’s expense.